erichu57023/ehc_builder/README.md

   3. Pass this data to `Trial.check()`, which checks whether the incoming data passes some series of conditions to count as a *success/timeout/failure*.
   4. If the display is ready to update, draw the list of on-screen elements specified by `Trial.elements`.
 Optionally draw the sensor-domain data to provide the user with gaze/manipulator feedback.
 * Post-trial:
+  1. If a round failed, save the trial elements, and replay the round after all other rounds are complete.
-  1. Save the raw data along with a list of trial elements to an output structure for export.
+  2. Save the raw data along with a list of trial elements to an output structure for export.
-  2. After all trials are complete, `close()` the hardware interfaces and shut down the experiment.
+  3. After all trials are complete, `close()` the hardware interfaces and shut down the experiment.

 ## Getting started